-How hard the TExES ESL Supplemental (154) is depends on your experience and background.
+The difficulty level of the TExES ESL Supplemental (154) depends on your experience and background.
 It also depends on how much time you put into studying.
-Many of the test questions deal with classroom strategies for helping ESL students, so it will help if you brush up on state and federal laws and requirements for English language learners.
+Many of the test questions deal with classroom strategies for helping ESL students, so it will help if you brush up on state and federal laws and requirements for English Language Learners.
 There could also be some terms that are unfamiliar to you.
-But with a great study guide and enough time, you should be able to pass the exam with flying colors.
+However, with a great study guide and enough time, you should be able to pass the exam with flying colors.

-What are the best resources to use for ESL Supplemental?
+What Are the Best Resources to Use for the ESL Supplemental?

-It’s a good idea to check out the TExES ESL Supplemental (154) website found here.
+It’s a good idea to check out the preparation manual found on the TExES ESL Supplemental (154) website.
 Here you will find in-depth information about what domains and standards are covered in this exam.
 There are three domains and seven education standards covered in this exam.

-There are lots of different resources for studying for the TExES ESL Supplemental.
-But if you want the ultimate guide, you should go here.
-This guide will tell you everything you need to know to study for the exam.
+There are lots of different resources for studying for the TExES ESL Supplemental, but one of the best places to start is the TExES ESL Supplemental Practice Test and Prep Page.
+This guide will tell you everything that you need to know to study for the exam.
 There is also a practice test to figure out which areas you need to study more.
-It is also a good idea to check out the study guide here.
-This study guide includes 142 practice questions and 59 pages of study material.
-This study guide is all you will need to pass the ESL Supplemental.
+It is also a good idea to check out the study guide.
+This study guide includes 1,267 practice questions and 105 pages of study material.
+This study guide has all you will need to pass the ESL Supplemental.

 You might want to take a practice test before you begin studying.
 Taking a practice test will show your strengths and weaknesses so you know where to focus.
-There is a great practice test here.
-You can make flashcards with regulations, laws, and terms so you can quiz yourself.
-Check out a study guide here.
-This study guide contains 59 pages of study material.
+240 Tutoring even has a great ESL Supplemental practice test to get started.
+You can make flashcards with regulations, laws, and terms so that you can quiz yourself.
+Check out a study guide to learn more.
+This study guide contains 105 pages of study material.
 Read through the study guide slowly and methodically.
 With the TExES ESL Supplemental Ultimate Guide, practice test, and study guide, you will be well prepared to take the test!

 When you have the TExES ESL Supplemental study guide in front of you, don’t just read it.
-240 Tutoring’s brief overview of how best to use their study guides is available here.
+240 Tutoring even has a brief overview of how best to use their study guides.
 Generally speaking, you should take the time to figure out the big ideas in each section.
 You can reach a more in-depth understanding by rewriting the material in your own words.
 Also, try breaking the study guide into smaller, more manageable segments.
 If you try to learn too much new material at once, it might not stick.

-If you are looking for an easy-to-read guide and practice test, check out the TExES ESL Supplemental (154) Ultimate Guide and practice test here.
+If you are looking for an easy-to-read guide and practice test, check out the TExES ESL Supplemental (154) Practice Test and Prep Page.
 Reading through this will give you a good idea of what is on the exam.
-If you are looking for more in-depth information, check out the study guide here.
-This study guide includes 59 pages of material and comes with a pass guarantee.
-It also comes with 142 practice questions.
+If you are looking for more in-depth information, check out the study guide.
+This study guide includes 105 pages of material and comes with a pass guarantee.
+It also comes with 1,267 practice questions.
 With this study guide and a little time, you will be more than prepared for the TExES 154.

 Start studying for the exam anywhere from a few weeks to a couple of months before the test date.
 It is much easier to remember small chunks of information, so do a little studying each day.
 When you come across difficult concepts, try writing the ideas in your own words.
 The most important thing is to relax and give yourself enough time to study.

-However, if your test is already scheduled and you are running out of time, you may want to check out Dr. Mulkey’s tips in her “Effective Cramming” video, available here.
+However, if your test is already scheduled and you are running out of time, you may want to check out Dr. Mulkey’s tips in her “Effective Cramming” video.